toddcf/js30-02-clock/README.md

 I also added a conversion from the default 24-hour time to 12-hour time.

-## Future Iterations

-- Convert to object literal.
+Refactored as an object literal.